hernanmd/pi/README.md

 # Troubleshooting

-If you experiment problems with pi, check first the versions of the following dependencies (copy & paste results when submitting an issue).
-PI is being developed in the following environment:
+If you experiment problems with pi, open an issue in the [Issue Tracker](https://github.com/hernanmd/pi/issues)), and provide the versions of the following dependencies by copying & pasting the results.
+PI is currently being developed in the following environment:

 ```bash
 $ bash --version